 German with Laura

 Laura’s videos focus on breaking down German grammar so it’s easy to use and understand.
 She has a 3-hour video that covers all the German grammar you need to know and how to use it.
-I highly recommend every German learner watch and study this video because it will make grammar much easier.
+I highly recommend that every German learner watch and study this video because it will make grammar much easier.

 Benjamin – Der Deutschlehrer